-The field of Small and Medium-Sized Enterprises (SMEs) digitalization is becoming more mature and has a significant contribution to fully develop the agenda of Industry 4.0.
+The field of small and medium-sized enterprises (SMEs) digitalization is becoming more mature and stands to significantly contribute to the full development of the agenda of Industry 4.0.
 Although national digitalization programs have their own goals, the common focus is on the role of SMEs in global value chains.
-Since SMEs are known to have challenges around Industry 4.0 implementation, this book integrates experience from 14 countries worldwide.
+Since SMEs are known to have challenges around Industry 4.0 implementation, this book integrates experiences from 14 countries worldwide.

-This book is a great resource for digitalization leaders and laggards, business consultants and researchers, as well as Ph.D. and Master's students from Industrial Engineering and Manufacturing backgrounds.
-Policymakers can also use the contents to better understand commonalities and differences of national digitalization programs and further support SMEs in their digitalization process.
+This book is a great resource for digitalization leaders and laggards, business consultants and researchers, as well as Ph.D. and master’s students from industrial engineering and manufacturing backgrounds.
+Policy makers can also use the contents to better understand the commonalities and differences of national digitalization programs and further support SMEs in their digitalization process.

 Table of Contents

 1. Industry 4.0 barriers, drivers and opportunities: An introduction to lessons learned from SMEs worldwide.

 2. Industry 4.0 towards a Circular Economy - Why Small and Medium-Sized Enterprises must be integrated better within Supply Chains.